Dantong88/test_integration/README.md

 ## The results you will get by running the model

-You will get a dict including the frame level preditions, with the structure of"
+You will get a dict including the frame level preditions, with the structure of

 ```